david-a-wheeler/railroader/CONTRIBUTING.md

   your changes pass tests.
 If you add significant functionality, please add matching test(s) to check that it actually works, and also modify CHANGES.md to note it.
-* Use `bundle exec rubocop` to ensure that your code has a reasonable style.
+* Use `bundle exec rubocop` to ensure that your code has a reasonable style and avoids some common mistakes.
+  Using a style checker helps us make the code easier to read, and in the long run we hope that will make it easier to contribute.

 ## Signed commits